Dalamar42/rayt/README.md

 - `make render-test` will render all scenes using a moderate resolution and number of rays and put the generated images in `output/test`
 - `make cornell-test` is the same as `make render-test`, but only for the Cornell box
+- `make regenerate-samples` will create high-resolution / high-ray-count versions of the Cornell box and the final image from book 2 and put them in `output/samples`

 ## Assets